-In fact, as Ch 2 WCGH reported in 2009, "One study shows a quarter of all children on drugs such as Paxil and Zoloft become dangerously violent and/or suicidal."
-Below is a 2011 news report on the subject by WCNC.COM 6 News; it includes the story of Christopher Pittman.
+In fact, as an NBC News affiliate out of Florida reported in 2009, "One study shows a quarter of all children on drugs such as Paxil and Zoloft become dangerously violent and/or suicidal."

 Of course, if these drugs pose such a threat, there should be a stream of high-profile lawsuits, right?
 Wrong.
 To avoid the bad exposure this would bring, drug companies spend hundreds of millions of dollars settling claims out of court and often cloak them with confidentiality agreements.